I recently became a grandma at the young age of 37.

 After her announcement, these thoughts and so many other ran through my mind.

 I felt so much guilt.
 I kept looking back at my parenting failures and playing the “what if” game.
 I second-guessed my decision and agonized over my choices as a parent.
 I just knew if I had done things differently this wouldn’t have happened to her.

 Although she was living with her Mother when she became pregnant, I knew that her pregnancy could have happened in our home just as easily.

 Stubborn children tend to make crazy decisions as teenagers.

-As a step-parent, I’m in a unique roll.
+As a step-parent, I’m in a unique role.
 I’m not the Mom, I’m not the friend.
 So where does that leave me?
-I’m in this weird in between land that at times can be overwhelming.
+I’m in this weird in-between land that at times can be overwhelming.

 And yet, while I’m none of the above, I’m also all of the above.

 I am the friend when they aren’t in my home.

 I had a hard time figuring out my role until I realized that my job wasn’t to worry about my job title, my job was to love my girls unconditionally and be their role model to the best of my ability.
 When I loved them unconditionally, the roles just took care of themselves.

 It took Britney’s pregnancy for me to fully realize what unconditional love meant.
 I’d love to say I’m perfect in this role, but honestly, I’m still not perfect.
 I love the girls, but loving unconditionally is a whole different level.